-- This is the first evidence of this species in Asia and the first evidence of apes and Mesopithecus being present together in the area at this period.
+- This is the first evidence of this species in Asia and the first evidence of apes and Mesopithecus being present in the area at this period.

 9. Protect the brain to live on land: research on living fossils allows modeling the changes happening million years ago [UK-Canada-Australia, September 2020].

 Their fins have slowly changed into leg-like appendages.
-These animals have evolved primitive lungs that allowed them to breathe air.
+These animals have evolved primitive lungs that allow them to breathe air.
 All these adaptations known to scientists do not include changes in the skull or the brain.
 This is due partly to the fact that brain structures are rarely preserved in the fossil record.

 An international team of paleontologists has decided to focus on living organisms instead of fossils: